Doctor Aunty: Deepak Budki

 "See this little girl, she is not yet out of

-school and is carrying a baby in her venter.
+school and is carrying a baby in her womb.
 Shocking isn't it!
 Look at her

 audacity!
 She is offering me money as if everything can be purchased with it!"

-giving vent to her professional conflict in her home and that too in my
+It was the first time Doctor Aunty was giving vent to her professional conflict at home, and that too in my

 presence.
-I was keenly watching the ups and downs of her face.
+I was watching the ups and downs of her face closely.
 In her consternation

 to drink or eat after having travelled so long.
 Still, I mustered enough courage